seregazhuk/seregazhuk.github.io_old/_posts/2016-09-20-php-tumblr-downloader.md

 cd tumblr-downloader
 {% endhighlight %}

-Next we need to install the [official Tumblr PHP client](https://github.com/tumblr/tumblr.php):
+Next, we need to install the [official Tumblr PHP client](https://github.com/tumblr/tumblr.php):

 {% highlight bash %}
 composer require tumblr/tumblr
 {% endhighlight %}

-Then we need to setup composer `autoload` section in *composer.json* file and then run `composer dump -o` in console to create an autoload file:
+Then we need to setup composer `autoload` section in the *composer.json* file and then run `composer dump -o` in the console to create an autoload file:

 {% highlight json %}
 {